Missouri Bass Fishing

 Bass Lakes In MO

 It might be hard to find water in Missouri without at least a few bass.
 Ideal location and long growing seasons make MO a bass factory.
 Most rivers, ponds and lakes contain bass.
-Major lakes including Bull Shoals Lake, Harry S. Truman Reservoir, Lake of The Ozarks, Mark Twain Lake, Pomme de Terre Lake, Smithville Reservoir, Stockton Lake, Table Rock Lake, Atkinson Lake, Bean Lake, Big Lake, Blue Springs Lake, Clearwater Lake, Council Bluff Lake, Fellows Lake, Forest Lake, Lake Jacomo, Lake Springfield, Lake Taneycomo, Lake Wappapello, Longview Lake, McDaniel Lake, Montrose Lake, Thomas Hill Reservoir and many others all have excellent populations of bass.
+Major lakes including Bull Shoals Lake, Harry S. Truman Reservoir, Lake of The Ozarks, Long Branch Lake, Mark Twain Lake, Mozingo Lake, Pomme de Terre Lake, Smithville Reservoir, Stockton Lake, Table Rock Lake, Atkinson Lake, Bean Lake, Big Lake, Blue Springs Lake, Clearwater Lake, Council Bluff Lake, Fellows Lake, Forest Lake, Lake Jacomo, Lake Springfield, Lake Taneycomo, Lake Wappapello, Longview Lake, McDaniel Lake, Montrose Lake, Thomas Hill Reservoir and many others all have excellent populations of bass.
 Many of these lakes support one or more of the state species - spotted, smallmouth and largemouth bass.

 World record: 22 lbs 4 oz